farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 # Creating a Character Template for the Community

-Looking for a template but it's not available ?
+Looking for a template but it's not available?

-Are you interested in contributing to Fari ?
+Are you interested in contributing to Fari?
 Here is what you can do

 1. [Create a template](managing-characters)
 2. Export it from the **Characters** menu using the Share button